of survey questions in original wealth index: 43

 Changes from the previous EquityTool

-We released an EquityTool on December 9, 2015 which compared user data to a benchmark of 2005.
-A new source survey, the IHDS II was recently released, and allows us to benchmark to a more recent population.
-This is important, because wealth generally increases over time, and comparing your respondents to an old benchmark population will lead to over-estimating the relatively wealthy in your survey.
-In creating the previous EquityTool for India, an exception was made to our standard of using a survey collected in 2010 or later.
-Given known changes in wealth, and to mitigate the age of the survey, variables on mobile phone ownership were removed, because mobile phone ownership is known to have changed dramatically in the years since the survey was conducted.
-This updated EquityTool for India is benchmarked to a more recent, nationally representative population.
+We released an EquityTool on October 30, 2017 which compared user data to a benchmark from 2012.
+A new source survey, the 2016 NFHS4, was recently released and allows us to benchmark to a more recent population.
+This is important because wealth generally increases over time and comparing your respondents to an old benchmark population will lead to over-estimating the relatively wealthy in your survey.
+Typically, we use data from the Demographic and Health Survey (DHS) or from UNICEF’s Multiple Indicator Cluster Survey (MICS) to create each of our EquityTools.
+In creating the previous EquityTool for India, an exception was made to use an alternative data source – the India Human Development Survey II 2012—because no other recent data source was available.

 |Previous EquityTool||Current EquityTool|